 Two weeks later the crew would face off against OSU on the Willamette.
 Erickson had his men out in small boats the week prior to the regatta, and then put together a re-configured line-up on the Thursday prior to the race.
-The result was a crew that had not rowed together, against a polished OSU crew that had defeated defending IRA Champion Cal at San Diego.
-The race was close, but the Beavers got ahead and sat on the Huskies over a shortened upriver course, winning by two feet.
+The result was a crew that had not rowed together, against a polished OSU crew that had defeated defending IRA Champion Cal at San Diego two weeks earlier.
+The race was close, but the Beavers moved in front with about 500m to go on the upriver course and held on to win by about two feet.
 “We didn’t get the desired results” said a now perplexed and slightly embarrassed Erickson, admitting the men, coming into the race, did not underrate OSU, “but maybe the coach did”.

 So it was now seriously back to the drawing board for a coach that knew he had the talent to go somewhere but had yet to find the magic, a theme that would carry through this season.
-By the Cal Dual on Opening Day he had settled on a veteran squad that got cute at the start and jumped the gun, causing the judges to stop the race, re-start, and warn Washington.
-The resultant second start saw Cal jumping to an early lead, with Washington finally getting back to even by 1000 meters.
+By the Cal Dual on Opening Day he had settled on a veteran squad that inexplicably jumped the start, causing the judges to stop the race, re-start, and warn Washington.
+The resultant second start saw Cal moving to an early lead, with Washington finally finding the rhythm to get back to even by 1000 meters.
 Cal sprinted early and moved ahead again in the early part of the Cut, but stroke Mike Hess took his crew into the sprint at the bridge and the crew powered forward, pulling ahead by almost a length in the final 350 meters to cap the sweep of the Bears by the team.

 By virtue of that win in front of the huge Opening Day crowd, Erickson began the campaign to send this crew, and his dominant lightweight squad, to Henley.
 To seal the deal, both crews would have to win at the inaugural Pac-8 regatta to be held for the first time at Redwood Shores, in a single elimination, dual-race format on May 22nd.

-On the day of the finals, it was the varsity lining up again against OSU, who earlier had nosed out California in a semi-final to advance.
-The Beavers started strong but the Huskies, under-stroking their counterpart by almost four strokes per minute, put it in gear and drove to a two length win.
-The lightweights dispatched their finals opponent, Cal, by eight lengths in a time three seconds slower than the winning varsity time, prompting Erickson to say his lightweight crew was “one of the finest crews I’ve been associated with.
+On the day of the finals, it was the varsity lining up again against OSU, who earlier had defeated California in a semi-final to advance.
+Both teams started strong but the Huskies, under-stroking their counterpart by almost four strokes per minute, put it in gear after 500 meters and drove to a two length win.
+The lightweights dispatched their finals opponent, Cal, by eight lengths in a time only three seconds slower than the winning varsity time, prompting Erickson to say his lightweight crew was “one of the finest crews I’ve been associated with.
 They are an incredible bunch.”
 The freshmen also won, but the JV’s were nosed out by California in their final.

 On to Henley, where the lightweights, entered in the Thames Cup (an open event not limited to lightweight crews), advanced after winning their first race.
 In their second race, they were defeated in a nasty headwind, losing to a much heavier crew that powered into the weather.
 That same day, Garda Siochana (basically the 1976 Irish Olympic Crew), defeated Harvard in the first round of the Grand.

-In the Grand Challenge semi-finals, the Washington varsity, which had drawn a bye in the first round, now faced the tough Garda Siochana (Irish National Team).
+In the Grand Challenge semi-finals, the Washington varsity, which had drawn a bye in the first round, now faced Garda Siochana.
 The Huskies had a start “that put the fear of God in them” according to Erickson, and veered off course toward the log boom, but settled down and began to row their race.
 Once back in the race by Fawley, the crews were never separated down the course by more than a few seats, Washington sprinting to win by a half-length.
 “They rowed for their life today” said Erickson.
 The headwind and rough conditions played into the Huskies strengths, but Erickson privately worried whether his crew had anything left for the final the next day.
-The British National Team, in the other semi-final and rowing as the Leander and Thames Tradesmen, were also forced to row a tough race, defeating IRA Champion Cornell by only a quarter length.
+The British National Team (rowing as the Leander and Thames Tradesmen) in the other semi-final were also forced to row a tough race, defeating IRA Champion Cornell by only a quarter length.

-The team exploded off the start in the final, settled, and began to move to a half-length lead by the Barrier.
-Leander took a move, but the Huskies answered and began to pull away in earnest, and by the time they were in front of the enclosures were up by a length and cruised home to win the Grand Challenge Cup in 6:27.
+As the starter's flag dropped, Washington exploded off line, settled, and began to move to a half-length lead by the Barrier.
+Leander took a move, but the Huskies answered and began to pull away in earnest, and by the time they were in front of the enclosures were up by a length and cruised home to win the Grand Challenge in 6:27.
 “We decided that if we got ahead we were not going to let them back.
 This is the one we’ve been working for all year,” said Hess.

 On July 9, the crews rowed at Lucerne against more international competition, this time being defeated by the East and West Germans, the Russians, Bulgaria and other national teams, finishing ahead of the only other American crew entered, Cornell.
 “We found out how deep the water is,” said a humbled Erickson.

-Seven Huskies made national teams in the summer of 1977, including Scott Donaldson, Mitch Millar, Mark Miller, Ross Parker, Chris Wells, Mark Umlauf and Mike Hess.
-Related article on the 1978 National Team training: Quad-City Herald - Google News Archive Search - Miller and Fisk Prepare For US Trials
+Seven Huskies made U.S. National Teams in the summer of 1977, including Scott Donaldson, Mitch Millar, Mark Miller, Ross Parker, Chris Wells, Mark Umlauf and Mike Hess.

 Left to right, some of the staff that would accompany the team to Henley: Jeff "Rollo" Benedict, Harry Swetnam, Stan Pocock, Keith Ikeda, Dick Erickson, Kirk "Lucky" Knapp.
 "Stan was a huge help to us that year" says Mike Hess, twenty-five years later.
 "He made us focus on the things that were important."
-Erickson Collection photo.
+Erickson Collection photo/thank you Greg Giuliani.

 The JV's, left to right: Mark Tuller, Mitch Silver, Mike Weight, Mike Pederson, Kris Schoenberg, Roger Bowlin, Mitch Millar, James Hulbert, cox Keith Ikeda.
 1977 VBC Yearbook photo.

 The Dik-mobile.
-Erickson returned after a two inch loss at San Diego to find his car had been "adjusted".
-Complete with dingle-balls.
-He was not happy at the time, but later drove it home to show Irma.
+Erickson returned after a two inch loss at San Diego to find his car had been "adjusted"... complete with dingle-balls along the interior roofline.
+He was not happy at the time; but later drove it home to show Irma.
 1977 VBC Yearbook photo.

 In the Crow's Nest.
 1977 VBC Yearbook photo.

-Opening Day 1977, the varsity casts them out and reels them back in.
+Opening Day 1977: the Varsity 8 casts them out and reels them back in.
 1977 VBC Yearbook photo.

 The agony of victory, Opening Day style.
 1977 VBC Yearbook photo.